-Opinion: Is Marine Le Pen actually far-right?
+Opinion: Is Marine Le Pen actually far right?
 It depends who you talk to

 One cannot ignore Macron’s rising unpopularity in Le Pen’s rise either.
 In past elections, political parties rallied together to block Le Pen from reaching the presidency, but this election remains more uncertain than ever.
 The stark reality is that nearly 50 per cent of the electorate favours a far-right fascist ideologue that wants to kick immigrants out of the country and have national referendums so as to bypass constitutional checks and balances.
 The impact of this will be seen over the coming years.

-Safya Khan-Ruf is a journalist and researcher for HOPE not hate
+Safya Khan-Ruf is a journalist and researcher for Hope not Hate

 Register for free to continue reading